 Two fields are required—an identity or identities to test against and a destination.
 The basic point is the tester will determine, based on the way you've configured your policies, whether the identity you've selected can reach the destination you've defined.
 Depending on whether you expect that the identity should or should not reach that destination, it will offer assistance to understand why the results are what they are.

 Note: The destination must be a fully qualified domain name.
 IP Addresses and URLs are not supported.

-The reason you might want to enter more than one identity is when you'd want to see which one of the identities would take priority.
+You might want to enter more than one identity when you want to see which identity would take priority.
 For instance, if there were a policy for a computer that had an Umbrella roaming client installed and was also protected with one or more network identities, it may not be clear which of these policies would take effect.
 The policy tester will let you know which identity would be triggered first and by which policy.

 - Click Run Test, once you've selected the identity or identities you'd want.

 The results of your test will include the following:

 - Triggered Identity—Which identity was triggered; this information is important if there was more than one identity specified.

 - Destination—Whichever destination you put in to test again.

 - Result—Whether the destination was allowed or blocked, and more specifically, why it was blocked.
 The reasons include security settings, category settings, and domain lists.
 The exact type of block is recorded, and the actual name of the setting or domain list is mentioned.